test-er-8-or/tic-tac-toe/README.md

 Begin with concrete examples, then abstract the principles, not the other way around.
 Stay as low on the tree of abstraction as you can.

 In this tutorial, we show you the code _first_, even though you may have no clue what it means or how it works.
-Type it into your own code (or copy and paste, but typing it will help you to learn it more rapidly) and _see how it works_.
+Type it into your own project (or copy and paste, but typing it will help you to learn it more rapidly) and _see how it works_.
 Once you see how it works, _then_ we'll explain it, but only what you really need to know.

 ## Learn outside-in

 Begin with the context and framework so you know where you are going, then fill in the detail.

-Rather than learn a lot of little bits of code that eventually, someday, if you stick with it _might_ add up to a web application, we begin by generating the basic application right up front.
+Rather than learn a lot of little bits of code that eventually, someday, if you stick with it, _might_ add up to a web application, we begin by generating the basic application right up front.
 Now you can see where we're going.
 Then we modify it little by little until it becomes the final product.
 We don't waste time explaining variables, loops, conditionals, etc.&mdash;these will become clear with regular use, and, _after you've seen them a few times_, we'll take a moment to point them out to you.

 This means you're always oriented as to where you are and where you want to go, _even if you don't understand any of the details just yet_.
 Be patient.
 We'll get there.